An easy subexponential bound for online chain partitioning: Limitations of Our Methods

-In the last part of this section we give the lower bound from Lemma~\ref{laddnbound}.
+In the last part of this section we give the lower bound on $\val_{\FF}(L_m,w)$, which shows that the upper bound from Lemma \ref{ladupbound} can not be substantially improved.
 For the upcoming construction we remind the definition of the \emph{lexicographical product} of two posets.
 For posets $P$ and $Q$, the lexicographical product $P \cdot Q$ is the poset with vertices $\{ (p,q) : p \in P, q \in Q\}$ and order $\le_{P \cdot Q}$, where

 Informally, we may think of $P \cdot Q$ as the poset $P$ where each vertex has been ``inflated'' to a copy of $Q$.
 It is well know that